-The plasma coagulation cascade leads to the formation of the prothrombin activator complex, either intrinsically (factors XII, XI, IX, VIII, X and V) or extrinsically (factors III, VII, X and V), which converts prothrombin to thrombin (activated factor II).
-The activated thrombin splits fibrinogen and the soluble fibrin eventually forms a firm meshwork using the fibrin-stabilizing factor XIII.
+Secondary hemostasis is a time-delayed process that aims for thrombus stabilization after platelet aggregation.
+The plasma coagulation cascade leads to the formation of the prothrombin activator complex, either intrinsically (factors XII, XI, IX, VIII, X, and V) or extrinsically (factors III, VII, X, and V), which converts prothrombin to thrombin (activated factor II).
+The activated thrombin splits fibrinogen, and the soluble fibrin eventually forms a firm meshwork using the fibrin-stabilizing factor XIII.

 Definition of Hemorrhagic Diathesis